 Although many concerned parents avoid giving their babies foods with potential allergens until late infancy or toddlerhood, this may not be the best idea.
 There is evidence that avoiding such foods, or delaying their introduction, doesn’t reduce the incidence of food allergies and has possibly increased them—particularly in high-risk infants.3

-Most moms love when their babies fall in love with fruits.
-But sometimes fresh fruits can put more on your little one’s face than a smile.
+Most parents love when their babies fall in love with fruits.
+But sometimes fresh fruits can trigger a reaction that may seem alarming at first glance.
+However, most of the time it’s nothing to worry about.

 Oral allergy syndrome (OAS) is a form of a contact allergic reaction that may occur when raw fruits or vegetables are eaten.
 Because the proteins found in some fruits and vegetables are similar to those found in pollen, children with hay fever caused by pollen may experience symptoms such as itchiness or swelling of the lips, mouth, tongue, face, or throat when eating raw fruits and vegetables.
 OAS is considered to be a mild form of food allergy, but the foods that commonly cause OAS can be linked to more serious allergic reactions.